Refined thresholds for inconsistency: The effect of the graph associated with incomplete pairwise comparisons: Results

 \section{Results}

 Section~\ref{Sec31} provides a comprehensive analysis in the case of four alternatives, and Section~\ref{Sec32} focuses on pairwise comparison matrices with two missing entries.
-Finally, matrices of size five and six are discussed in Section~\ref{Sec33}.
+Matrices of size five and six are discussed in Section~\ref{Sec33}.
+Finally, Section~\ref{Sec34} presents an approximation formula based on the number of alternatives, the number of missing elements, and the value of the spectral radius that can be used without costly computations even if $n \geq 7$.